douglasichen/slides-note-taker-agent/outputs/gpt4o_mini_output.md

 ## Best Practices
 - Avoid infographics; use bullet points for clarity.
 - Distinguish between resumes (1-2 pages for non-academic jobs) and CVs (unlimited pages for academia).
+- Use action verbs to enhance impact.
+For a list of effective action verbs, visit [Action Verbs for Resumes](https://www.indeed.com/career-advice/resumes-cover-letters/action-verbs-to-make-your-resume-stand-out).

 ---